-For the first time, the place «Schulle» (today's Scuol) is mentioned in a document from about 1095, in connection with the construction of a Benedictine monastery and a church.
-However, the church of San Geer (St. George) was only built at the beginning of the 16th century and was consecrated in 1516.
+For the first time, the place "Schulle" (today's Scuol) is mentioned in a document from about 1095, in connection with the construction of a Benedictine monastery and a church.
+However, the church of San Geer (St. George) was not built until the beginning of the 16th century and was consecrated in 1516.
 Around 1530, the Reformation was introduced in Scuol and within a few years throughout the Engadine.

 Further details can be found on the website of the Reformed Church of Scuol. www.scuol-ref.ch

 - Take the Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) to Scuol-Tarasp.

 - Then take the local bus to the stop Scuol, Plaz